Table Of Contents

 - Respiratory compromise

-Patients who believe their IVC filters may have fractured should contact their doctor immediately.
-A computerized tomography (CT) scan or other test will be used to determine whether the device has failed.
+Patients who believe their IVC filter is pierced or fractured should contact their doctor immediately.
+A computerized tomography (CT) scan or other tests will be used to determine whether the device has failed.

 Which IVC Filters are Affected?

-Our lawyers are now accepting potential lawsuits on behalf of patients who suffered complications after being implanted with the following brands of inferior vena cava filters:
+Our lawyers are now accepting potential IVC filter lawsuits on behalf of patients who suffered complications after being implanted with the following brands of inferior vena cava filters: